markoch/code-review/README.md

 # Code Review
 Checklist for doing a code review

-# Phase 1: The light pass
+# Phase 1: The Light Pass
 ## General
 - Adding comments: Be polite and constructive
 - Correct use of code formatter
-- Line indentation char ar line breaks
+- Line indentation char and line breaks
 - Only required files are changed
 - Verify comments in source
-- Check static dode analysis results
+- Check static code analysis results
-- Disagrement between code and specification
+- Disagreement between code and specification
 - Max usage of static compiler checking
 - Optimistic and undefensive programming

-## Unclear or messy
+## Unclear Or Messy
 - Verify correct and meaningful naming
 - Magic numbers and values
 - Variables used for more than one purpose
 - Design principles: DRY, SOLID, GRASP, YAGNI
 - Variable, method and class scope
-- Method signture
+- Method signature
 - Packing too much into one line
 - Long Method
 - Cyclomatic complexity